cpulvermacher/lgtm/README.md

 - `@lgtm /branch` to review changes on a branch (compared to a reference branch)
 - `@lgtm /commit` to review changes in a commit

+You'll receive review comments grouped by file after selecting the desired commit or branches in the quick select.

 ## Features
 - Uses the GPT-4o version of Copilot Chat, no separate subscription or API key required.
 - 4000 token context window.
 As a result, you will get mostly comments about local issues, rather than architecture-level comments looking at how multiple files work together.